Posts Tagged Turin

 Vespatour 2006 Part 2: Turin

-I uploaded the second gallery of the solo tour around Italy on my Vespa, 60 photos shot walking among the most beautiful places of Turin on august 4, 2006.
+I uploaded the second gallery of my solo journey around Italy on a Vespa, 60 photos taken walking among the most beautiful places of Turin on august 4, 2006.

-Here are the photos, each one with a caption, georeferenced on Google Maps and you can rate it or leave a comment!
+Here are the photos, each one with a caption, geo-referenced on Google Maps and you can even rate it or leave a comment! 🙂

-In the meantime the exhibition of the 10 Vespas at the Iper of Grandate is doing pretty well, people stop reading the descriptions out of curiosity.
+In the meantime the exhibition of the 10 Vespas at the Iper of Grandate is doing well, people stop reading the descriptions out of curiosity. 😉

 A Picture Is Worth A Thousand Words